teaching-FEEC/dgm-2026.1/projects/EMGAN/README.md

 STE-GAN (Scheck & Schultz, 2023) addressed this problem by using HuBERT speech units (Hsu et al., 2021) as input for a robust GAN architecture guided by specialized loss functions.
 Trained on the dataset introduced by Gaddy and Klein (2020), the model demonstrated promising data augmentation capabilities, evidenced by competitive Word Error Rate (WER) performances when generating audio from the synthetic sEMG samples.

-During training, STE-GAN employs a Multi-Time Domain (MTD) loss to measure the fidelity of the generated sEMG against the ground-truth sEMG corresponding to the input audio.
+During training, STE-GAN employs a Multi-Time Domain (MTD) Loss to measure the fidelity of the generated sEMG against the ground-truth sEMG corresponding to the input audio.
 Concurrently, deep tokenizers utilizing Residual Vector Quantization (RVQ) have emerged as a robust approach for biosignal representation.
 A notable example is NeuroRVQ (Barmpas et al., 2026), which distinguishes itself by optimizing for high band-wise reconstruction fidelity.
 Given that these discrete codecs can also be extracted from STE-GAN's generated signals, optimizing the generator to match the RVQ codecs of the real sEMG presents a promising auxiliary objective.

 ## Objective